-It is hard to believe that Toy Story burst on to our screens 25 years ago, changing animation forever.
-While equally embedding the wonderful worlds created by Pixar into our collective conciousness.
-However, as time has passed has the magic of Pixar slowly diminished?
+It is hard to believe that Toy Story burst onto our screens 25 years ago, changing animation forever.
+While at the same time embedding the beautiful worlds of Pixar into our collective consciousness.
+However, as time has passed, has the magic of Pixar slowly diminished?
 And can Pixar still find original stories that engage and inspire new generations of children and adults alike?
-Well based on their first original story since the emotionally complex delights of Coco, the answer is a resounding yes.
-As the magical world of Onward explores core themes of grief, male relationships and brotherhood.
-In a colourful fantasy world that is both accessible and entertaining.
+Well, based on their first original story since the emotionally complex delights of Coco, the answer is a resounding yes.
+Here the magical world of Onward explores themes of grief, male relationships and brotherhood, in a colourful fantasy world that is accessible and entertaining.

 Many have claimed that Onward opts for safe Pixar territory rather than pushing the boundaries of the studio’s work.
-However, this simplistic view does not take into account the complexity of the themes sitting at the heart of Pixar’s latest film.
-A film that provides a truly heartfelt exploration of male emotion, companionship and fatherhood.
-While wrapping these themes in a Spielberg inspired adventure.
+However, this simplistic view does not consider the complexity of the themes sitting at the heart of Pixar’s latest film.

 Set in a fantasy world that has long forgotten the magic of its past.
 The suburban streets of New Mushroomton reflect our own cosmopolitan and commercially driven world.
-As unicorns, elves and pixies have succumb to the modern trappings of tech driven society; Middle Earth transformed into a McDonalds fuelled modern world.
-It is here that we meet two elf brothers, the insecure and tender Ian (Tom Holland) and his older brother Barley (Chris Pratt).
-Both boys raised by their mother Laurel (Julia Louis-Dreyfus) after the death of their father from an illness before Ian was born.
+Here unicorns, elves and fairies have succumbed to the modern trappings of a tech-driven society, a Middle Earth transformed into a McDonalds fuelled world.
+Here, we meet two elf brothers, the insecure and tender Ian (Tom Holland) and his older brother Barley (Chris Pratt).
+Both boys, raised by their mother, Laurel (Julia Louis-Dreyfus), after the death of their father from an illness before Ian was born.

 As Ian reaches his 16th birthday, Laurel gives the boys a mysterious present left by their dad.
-A relic of the past in the form of a wizard’s staff, and a rare phoenix gem.
-Alongside a hand written spell that if correctly delivered can bring their dad back from the dead for just 24 hours.
-However, when both boys attempt the spell it backfires, with only the legs of their dad becoming visible.
-Leading them on a quest to find a second Phoenix gem that can bring back his top half before the sun goes down.
+A relic of the past in the form of a wizard’s staff and a rare phoenix gem, alongside a handwritten spell, that, if correctly delivered, can bring their dad back from the dead for just 24 hours.
+However, when both boys attempt the spell, it backfires, with only their dad’s legs becoming visible—leading them on a quest to find a second Phoenix gem that can bring back his top half before the sun goes down.

-Onward excels is in a narrative that explores the differences between both brothers.
-With Barley’s world surrounded by the escapism of old magic and folklore.
-His life a mix of roleplaying games, positivity and fantasy.
-One that those around him including his younger brother view as emotional immaturity.
-While the more serious Ian longs for something his brother once had ‘a dad’.
-Someone he can share his emotions with, while building his confidence in the world that surrounds him.
-His own insecurities embedded in a feeling of having missing out on a male role model.
-However, despite their differences, it is their brotherly love that will ultimately lead to success or failure in their fantastical quest.
+Onward excels in a narrative that explores the differences between both of our brothers.
+Here Barley’s world is surrounded by the escapism of old magic and folklore.
+His life, a mix of roleplaying games, positivity and fantasy.
+One that those around him, including his younger brother, view as immaturity.
+Meanwhile, the more serious Ian longs for something his brother once had ‘a dad’, someone he can share his emotions with while building his confidence.
+Ian’s insecurities are embedded in a feeling of having missed out on a male role model.
+However, despite the differences between our brothers, their bond of love will ultimately lead to success or failure in their fantastical quest.

-However, Onward does not simply reflect brotherly love in the face of bereavement.
-With the role of the boys mum also sitting centre stage.
-Her love for her boys shining through as she tries to protect them.
-While also accepting and acknowledging that the loss of their father has directly affected their own childhood experience.
-Of course this may all sound like the formulaic Pixar emotional rollercoaster audiences have become accustomed to.
-And it is fair to say that Onward does indeed follow a set studio template without much deviation.
-Apart from the brief but welcomed introduction of a gay character.
-A huge and deeply important step forward for Pixar that is long overdue.
+However, Onward does not simply reflect brotherly love in the face of grief, as here, the role of the boys mum also sits centre stage.
+Her love for her boys glowing as she tries to protect them while accepting and acknowledging the loss of their father.
+Of course, this may all sound like the formulaic Pixar emotional rollercoaster audiences have become accustomed to, and it’s fair to say, Onward does follow a tried and tested studio template without much deviation.
+However, the brief introduction of a gay character is a significant step forward for Pixar, which is long overdue.

-But rising above the studio template, Onward is enveloped by an aura of love and sincerity.
-As Director Dan Scanlon, whose own father passed away when he was young explores his own experiences through animation.
-Ultimately elevating Onward from being just another Pixar film to something far more personal.
-A film that reflects the emotional complexity of bereavement in childhood.
-Alongside the importance of male role models and identity in a way few other Pixar films have managed.
-While in turn embracing the importance of memory, family and communication in moving forward.
+Onward is wrapped in love, as Director Dan Scanlon, whose own father passed away when he was young, explores his childhood experiences through animation.
+This ultimately elevates Onward from being just another Pixar film to something far more personal.
+Here we have a film that reflects and understands the emotional complexity of bereavement in childhood.
+While at the same time embracing the importance of memory, family and communication in moving forward.

-What makes Onward even more impressive is its ability to wrap these emotionally complex themes into a world that shines with colour and adventure.
-Paying homage to Indiana Jones, Dungeons and Dragons and Lord of the Rings in every scene.
-While its stunning animation leaps from the screen, wrapping the audience in a blanket of beautiful orchestrated fantasy.
-Equally the outstanding performances of Tom Holland and Chris Pratt help imbed the journey of Ian and Barley into the hearts of the audience.
-Ultimately creating a film that shines with adventure, love and sincerity.
+However, Onward is even more impressive in its ability to wrap these emotionally complex themes into a world that shines with colour and adventure.
+Here Scanlon pays homage to Indiana Jones, Dungeons and Dragons and Lord of the Rings in each beautifully crafted scene.
+Its stunning animation leaping from the screen as it wraps the audience in a blanket of beautifully realised fantasy.
+Equally outstanding are the performances of Tom Holland and Chris Pratt, as they elevate the journey of Ian and Barley into something extraordinary, in a film that shines with adventure, love and hope.

 Director: Dan Scanlon